beet/mindful-markdown-knowledgebase/README.md

 It begins with the core **Daily Notes** plugin, and relies heavily on the **[Periodic Notes](https://github.com/liamcain/obsidian-periodic-notes)** plugin to provide weekly, monthly, and yearly notes, with the [Templater](https://github.com/SilentVoid13/Templater) plugin populating notes from templates as they are created automatically on the fly.

-Navigating to today's daily note with a hotkey or the sidebar calendar will create a new daily note under the `Daily notes/` folder, that will be pre-populated with content like:
+Navigating to today's daily note with a hotkey or the sidebar calendar will create a new daily note under the `Daily notes/` folder, that will be pre-populated with content from a template:

-📌 need to update this from the old logbook page to the new daily notes system:

-It is comprised of headings for year, month, and day, with each day being populated with a bullet point for each project/task being worked in, in a similar fashion to the [Bullet Journal](https://bulletjournal.com/) method, but in a single, flat file.
+* Navigation links to the prev/next daily note
+* Tasks due/completed today
+* Overdue tasks
+* Upcoming tasks this week
+* This week's goals
+* Today's tasks
+* Today's **log**

+Having a chronological log of past work helps me practice the [Bullet Journal Method](https://bulletjournal.com/pages/book):

+> Track the past,
+> Order the present,
+> Design the future

+This is achieved by logging the high-level projects & goals that I'm working on from moment-to-moment and day-to-day, reflecting on what I achieved from one week to the next, and from each month to the next, and steering them with purpose towards long-term goals.

+#### Daily logging

-As I move from one task to the next throughout the day, I create a new bullet point and link to a page using action verbs like "Picking up", "Pushing on with", "Closing in", etc such as:
+As I move from one task to the next throughout the day, I create a new bullet point in the **Log** section at the bottom of today's daily note with a link to a project page using action verbs like "Picking up", "Pushing on with", "Closing in", etc such as:

 ```markdown
 * Wrapping up [[Project - Garden maintenance June 2023]]